srtpan/Next-Read/README.md

 ## Contributing

 You are most welcome contributions to Next Read!
 If you have suggestions for improvements or encounter any issues, please feel free to open an issue or submit a pull request.

-Start your next reading adventure with Next Read – where every book is a new world waiting to be explored!